EduNLP/textbook-analysis/README.md

 * `demographic`: The demographic category.
 * `count`: The number of terms belonging to that demographic in the given source text.

+## Counting the mentions of named people (@lucy)

+To count the frequency of mentions for named people (e.g. Eleanor Roosevelt), you first need to run Named Entity Recognition (NER).
+The following script will run NER on your files and it will also combine last names with the most recent full name in the data:

+> todo: add a single line script, args: input directory, output directory

+This script will generate separate files for each textbook in the specified output directory, with counts of each named individual.

+If you would also like to obtain demographic information for the named individuals automatically, you can run the following script.
+This script builds on Wikidata, which has a lot of missing information (e.g. it usually doesn't specify race for white people), but it has high coverage of gender information, for example.
+The `input_file` should be a list of named individuals, separated by newlines (@lucy: should it be full names, with middle names, or can you standardize automatically?).
+The argument `demographic_categories` should be a list of categories that you are interested in.
+The available categories are: `gender`, `ethnicity`, `occupation` (@lucy?).

+> todo: add a single line script, args: input file, output file demographic categories

+The output file will be a `.csv`, where the first colum is the name of the person and the rest of the columns correspond to each of the demographic categories specified.
+If the person was not found in the database, or the category was not listed, the value will be empty.

 # Looking at how people are described